 Pendulums and most bogie vehicles do not have the capability to assess the effects of test article impact with the windshield, roof, or undercarriage of a vehicle.
 However, these vehicles can be used to identify the potential for such contact to occur.
 If contact is indicated, the test should be repeated with a production vehicle.
-However, if no opportunity for contact is observed during surrogate vehicle testing, it is reasonable to assume that no contact would occur during a full-scale crash test with a production car.
+However, if no opportunity for contact is observed during surrogate vehicle testing, it is reasonable to assume that no contact would occur during a full-scale crash test with a pro- duction car.
 Note that bogie vehicles are beginning to be manufactured with a hood and windshield from a production vehicle.
 These new bogie vehicles can be used to evaluate the effects of test article